habibcilmd-cardiologist/dr-cil/content/en/services/ekg/index.md

       answer: "Determined by the doctor based on symptoms, risk factors, and existing diseases."
 ---

 Electrocardiography (ECG/EKG) is a simple, painless, and quick diagnostic method that records the heart's electrical activity.
 It is one of the most commonly used tests in cardiology.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in ECG interpretation.

 ## What is an ECG?